Liu Yin (Han-Zhao)

-In 325, Liu Yao created Liu Yin the Prince of Nanyang and further bestowed the title of Grand Chanyu, putting Wu Hu tribal forces under his command.
+In 325, Liu Yao made Liu Yin the Prince of Nanyang and further bestowed the title of grand chanyu, putting Wu Hu tribal forces under his command.

-In 327, believing that Han Zhao had been weakened by its defeat at Later Zhao's hands, Zhang Jun, the head of Former Liang, which had submitted to Han Zhao's suzerainty in 323, declared himself again a Jin vassal and pillaged Han Zhao's Qin Province (秦州, modern eastern Gansu).
+In 327, believing that Han-Zhao had been weakened by its defeat at Later Zhao's hands, Zhang Jun, the head of Former Liang, which had submitted to Han-Zhao's suzerainty in 323, declared himself again a Jin vassal and pillaged Han-Zhao's Qin Province (modern eastern Gansu).
 Liu Yin led an army and defeated Former Liang's forces, even crossing the Yellow River, but eventually settling for capturing Former Liang's remaining territory east of the Yellow River.

-Around the new year of 329, Liu Yao was captured in battle by Later Zhao forces.
-Liu Xi became effectively acting emperor, and after consulting with Liu Yin, he decided to withdraw from the capital Chang'an west to Shanggui (上邽, in modern Tianshui, Gansu), the capital of the mountainous Qin Province, considered more easily defensible.
-However, the withdrawal caused a panic, and all Han Zhao generals abandoned their positions and fled to Qin Province as well, easily yielding most of remaining Han Zhao territory to Later Zhao.
+Around 329, Liu Yao was captured in battle by Later Zhao forces.
+Liu Xi effectively became acting emperor, and after consulting with Liu Yin, he withdrew from the capital Chang'an west to Shanggui (in modern Tianshui, Gansu), the capital of the mountainous Qin Province, considered more easily defensible.
+However, the withdrawal caused a panic, and all Han-Zhao generals abandoned their positions and fled to Qin Province as well, easily yielding most of remaining Han-Zhao territory to Later Zhao.

-In fall 329, Han Zhao forces, under Liu Yin's command, tried to recapture Chang'an.
+In late 329, Han-Zhao forces, under Liu Yin's command, tried to recapture Chang'an.
 Initially, he had some successes and recaptured much of the territory lost to Later Zhao.
 However, as he besieged Chang'an, the Later Zhao general Shi Hu arrived and defeated him.
 Liu Yin retreated toward Shanggui, and Shi Hu trailed him and defeated him again, capturing Shanggui.
-He killed Liu Xi, Liu Yin, along with all Han Zhao princes and high level officials and generals.
-He forcibly relocated all other officials and the large clans of Qin and Yong (雍州, modern central and northern Shaanxi) Provinces to the Later Zhao capital Xiangguo (襄國, in modern Xintai, Hebei), and massacred, in Luoyang, the members of the Xiongnu nobility.
-Han Zhao came to an end.
+He killed Liu Yin, Liu Xi, and all Han-Zhao princes and high level officials and generals.
+He forcibly relocated all other officials and the large clans of Qin and Yong (modern central and northern Shaanxi) Provinces to the Later Zhao capital Xiangguo (in modern Xintai, Hebei), and massacred, in Luoyang, the members of the Xiongnu nobility.
+This brought an end to Han-Zhao.